Donny Lia: Racing career

 In 1999, Lia began racing a Legends car at Wall Stadium (Wall, New Jersey).
 He won several times including the track's biggest event, the prestigious Turkey Derby.
-In 2000, Lia continued racing his Legends car with success all over the eastern United States, scoring over 20 wins.
+In 2000, Lia continued racing his Legends car with success all over the eastern United States, scoring over twenty wins.
 He competed in the NASCAR Modified division at Riverhead Raceway (Riverhead, New York) and he won Rookie of the Year honors in 2001.
 He also made his NASCAR Modified Tour debut at Martinsville Speedway.
 The 2002 season was spent gaining experience for a full-time move to the NASCAR Modified Tour in 2003.

 He placed in the top ten in NASCAR Featherlite Modified Series (previous name of the Whelen Modified Tour) points in 2003 on his way to another Rookie of the Year award.
 He claimed five poles in 2004, more than any other competitor, which earned him the Bud Pole Award.
 He also competed on the Race of Champions Modified Tour, taking a big victory in the second-annual North-South Shootout at Concord Motorsport Park in North Carolina.
 Lia continued racing his Modifieds in 2005, winning two Whelen Modified Tour races and finishing sixth in WMT season points.

 In 2006, he was given his first opportunity to race in a non-modified stock car.
 He practiced and qualified for the Nashville Superspeedway event in the ARCA series.
 He won one event on the Whelen Modified Tour and two pole positions, and he won three unsanctioned events.

-The next season, he won six Whelen Modified Tour races including the events at Martinsville, 2 at Stafford, Thompson, New Hampshire, and Riverhead.
+The next season (2007), he was signed by legendary Nascar team owner Bob Garbarino, to drive the iconic Mystic Missile out of Mystic, Ct.
+They went on to have one of the most dominant seasons in NASCAR’s modern era (to that point)- winning six Whelen Modified Tour races including the events at Martinsville, two at Stafford, Thompson, New Hampshire, and Riverhead.
 He clinched the season points championship before the final race.
-On September 15, 2007 he made his first appearance in the NASCAR Craftsman Truck Series.
-He raced in the Bill Davis Racing No. 36 Toyota at New Hampshire, finishing 20th.
+On September 15, 2007, he made his first appearance in the NASCAR Craftsman Truck Series.
+He raced in the Bill Davis Racing No. 36 Toyota at New Hampshire, finishing twentieth.